iso4free/spedit/README.md

 SHORT DOCUMENTATION
 ===================
-For now, use arrow keys for moving on-grid cursor, Space and Enter keys to draw use selected colors (primary and secondary), Del key to clear pixel.
+For now, use arrow keys for moving on-grid cursor, Space and Enter keys to draw use selected colors (primary and secondary), Del key to clear pixel (DOS version style).
+Or just use the mouse like in any image editor.

+In Tools window select primary and secondary color, select tool for mouse drawing and change pen size.

+You can select primary and secondary colors click on any color in palette with left (primary) or right (secondary) mouse buttons.

+Also You can select any color just clickin' on primary or secondary colors with left button or set it to transparent clickin' by right mouse button.

+To swap colors, press X key or click on middle button (with red and green circled arrows) between primary and secondary colors.

+To manage palette, You can import it from palette file in HEX format (more formats will be added in future) or import from image file.
+For now, palette limited 256 indexed colors only, but in future this limits may be cancelled.

+To reset palette to default colors just use menu 'Palette>Reset palette'.

+You can export palette in HEX format to use it for any purpose.

 Hold Ctrl and use mouse scroll up/down to scale grid size.